vhladko/cybellum/README.md

 * **TypeScript:** Utilize TypeScript throughout the project to enforce type safety, provide enhanced development experience, and improve code quality.
 * **Testing** with Jest: Write comprehensive unit tests using Jest to ensure the functionality and integrity of your code.
 Cover critical scenarios and edge cases to validate the login page's behavior.

-You have one working day to complete the task.
-Please provide the final result in a new repository on your account on GitHub or GitLab.
-Share the repository link with us when you submit your solution.
+**You have one working day to complete the task.**

+***Please provide a final result in a new repository on your account on GitHub or GitLab.
+Share the repository link with us when you submit your solution.***

 We look forward to reviewing your implementation and assessing your skills in frontend development.
 If you have any questions or need further clarification, please don't hesitate to reach out to us.